Self-Solemnization in Colorado – A Step-by-Step Guide

 Follow the four steps above: obtain your marriage license from the closest county clerk, bring your ID and $30, sign the license at your ceremony, and return it to the county clerk within 63 days.
 That’s it.
 No additional filings, no witnesses, nothing else required.

 There are no legal requirements for what your ceremony has to include.
 Most couples exchange vows and rings, but the format is completely up to you.
-I’ve photographed everything from two-minute sunrise ceremonies to full productions with readings, music, and champagne.
+I’ve captured everything from two-minute sunrise ceremonies to full productions with readings, music, and champagne.
 Some couples do handfasting, some write elaborate scripts, some just say what comes naturally in the moment.
 All of it counts.

 Yes.
 In Colorado your friend doesn’t need to be ordained or certified to lead your ceremony.
 They can write a script, say a few words, or just stand there and cheer you on.
 The only legal requirement is that you and your partner sign the marriage license yourselves.
 Your friend’s involvement is purely ceremonial.